 - Vitamin E capsule

-- Your top note is the last essential oil need to complete your perfume.
-Again, you'll want to add 15 drops to your perfume bottle.
-Some top note essential oils include eucalyptus, lemon, grapefruit, peppermint, spearmint, sage, tea tree, and orange essential oil.
+The top note (the scent you smell right away after application) is the last essential oil to complete your perfume.
+Again, you'll want to add around 15 drops to your perfume bottle.
+Some good top note essential oils include eucalyptus, lemon, grapefruit, peppermint, spearmint, sage, tea tree, and orange.

-- Try different combinations of base, middle, and top notes until you find a combination that you enjoy.
-Just keep in mind that top notes evaporate at a quicker rate than middle and base notes, and middle notes evaporate a bit more quickly than the base notes.
+Try different combinations of base, middle, and top notes until you find one you enjoy.
+Just keep in mind that top notes evaporate at a quicker rate than middle and base notes, and middle notes evaporate a bit more quickly than base notes.